BaseMax/TravelPlannerGraphQLTS/README.md

 - `tripDeleted`: Subscribe to real-time updates when a trip is deleted.
 - `activityUpdated`: Subscribe to real-time updates when an activity is modified (e.g., details changed, time updated).
 - `collaborationInviteReceived`: Subscribe to real-time updates when the user receives a collaboration invitation.
-- ``: Subscribe to real-time updates when a new Point of Interest (POI) is added to the database.
+- `newPOICreated`: Subscribe to real-time updates when a new Point of Interest (POI) is added to the database.
 - `tripDeleted`: Subscribe to real-time updates when a trip is deleted, notifying collaborators.
+- `collaboratorNoteAdded`: Subscribe to real-time updates when a collaborator adds a note to a trip.
+- `collaboratorNoteEdited`: Subscribe to real-time updates when a collaborator edits their note on a trip.
+- `collaboratorNoteDeleted`: Subscribe to real-time updates when a collaborator deletes their note on a trip.

 ## Contributing